Firesphere/silverstripe-solr-search/docs/12-Contributing/02-Contributing.md

  - [ ] Do you have a use case and, ideally, an example program using the feature?
  - [ ] Do you have tests covering 90%+ of the feature code (and, of course passing)
  - [ ] Have you written complete and accurate doc comments?
- - [ ] Have you updated the README and its table of contents?
+ - [ ] Have you updated the README and the documentation?
  - [ ] You rock.
 Thanks a lot.

 # After submitting your PR